-In Person, Face-to-Face (F2F)
+In-Person, Face-to-Face (F2F)

-The defining characteristic of face-to-face courses is that they will meet during regular class schedules and the instructor and all enrolled students will be present in the classroom together for all meetings using physical distancing guidelines.
+The defining characteristic of face-to-face courses is that they will meet during regular class schedules and the instructor and all enrolled students will be present in the classroom together for all meetings using the latest physical distancing guidelines.

 Online courses are conducted 100 percent virtually throughout the entire semester.

 - Most online courses will be synchronous (required specified virtual meeting times) or have synchronous components such as scheduled discussion groups.
-Synchronous course times and days are reflected on the class schedule so that students know
+Synchronous course times and days are reflected on the class schedule so that students know when

-when to virtually attend.
+to virtually attend.